ShenQi1996/Half_Note/README.md

 ## 2 Functionlity and MVP

 The User will be able to:
-  1. user able to clikc on the keyboard and sound will play
+  1. user able to click on the keyboard and sound will play
   2. user about to trun sound on or off.
   3. when user click on the keyboard animation will show the key is been clicked